NEW DATES * JUNE 10/13

 We would like to welcome you to our postponed exhibition on June 10/13!

 Rolling Art Loods 6 Amsterdam is presented by 12 well known Dutch artists.

-On 1000 square meters this three days art exhibition shows you a diverse collection of art-pieces; ceramics, bronze statues, paintings, photography and collectable design.
+On 1000 square meters this four days art exhibition shows you a diverse collection of art-pieces; ceramics, bronze statues, paintings, photography and collectable design.

-Please join this event by choosing your desired time slot.
+Please join the Rolling Art Show by choosing your desired time slot.
 See you there!

 Corine van Voorbergen

 Corine van Voorbergen is an intuitive artist.
 Through her minimalistic round art forms she focusses on the idea of eternal movement.
 In her current series 'Through the Brass Eye of the Beholder' she evokes a certain feeling in the viewer through her use of colour, visual depth, and texture.
 “I aim to express different emotions and thoughts through my art, at the same time also leaving room for interpretation”.
 The techniques Corine uses not only draws the beholder in to take a closer look, but also encourages them to take a step back and observe the piece as a whole.
 Corine constructs her art pieces with layers of different mediums including acrylic paint, natural pigment powder and ink.
 She finishes the work off with a thin layer of epoxy.
 The epoxy reflects the surroundings back to the beholder, stimulating them to reflect on what they see and more importantly what they feel.